dingjamesj/staccato/README.md

 ### Program Structure

+All functions that require usage of the internet are written in the python scripts.

 #### The `Track` struct
 - Serves as ONLY a container of information
 - Most functions on Tracks will be in the `TrackManager` class/namespace